opensas/mdn-svelte-tutorial/07-typescript-support/Svelte_typescript_support.md

 # TypeScript support in Svelte

 In the last article we learned about Svelte stores and even implemented our own custom store to persist the app's information to Web Storage.
-We also had a look at using the `transition` directive to implement animations on DOM elements.
+We also had a look at using the `transition` directive to implement animations on DOM elements in Svelte.

-We will now learn how to use TypeScript to develop Svelte applications.
+We will now learn how to use TypeScript in Svelte applications.
 First we'll learn what TypeScript is and what benefits it can bring us.
 Then we'll see how to configure our project to work with TypeScript files.
 Finally we will go over our app and see what modifications we have to make to fully take advantage of TypeScript features.

-> Our application is fully functional and porting it to TypeScript is completely optional.
+Note: Our application is fully functional and porting it to TypeScript is completely optional.
 There are different opinions about it, and in this chapter we will talk briefly about the pros and cons of using TypeScript.
-Even if you are not planning to adopt it, this article will be useful to learn what it has to offer and make you own decision.
-If you are not interested at all in TypeScript, you can skip to the [next chapter](https://github.com/opensas/mdn-svelte-tutorial/blob/master/08-next-steps/Svelte_next_steps.md), where we will see different options to deploy our Svelte applications.
+Even if you are not planning to adopt it, this article will be useful for allowing you to learn what it has to offer and help you make your own decision.
+If you are not interested at all in TypeScript, you can skip to the [next chapter](https://github.com/opensas/mdn-svelte-tutorial/blob/master/08-next-steps/Svelte_next_steps.md), where we will look at different options for deploying our Svelte applications, further resources, and more.

 > **Prerequisites**: Familiarity with the core HTML, CSS, and JavaScript languages, knowledge of the terminal/command line.
 >